manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/index.md

 ## The Categorisation of Protections
 ---
-To support a more consistent and useful national dataset, PAN-NZ aims to assign each protected area an IUCN protection category, where the source information allows.
+PAN-NZ aims to assign each protected area an IUCN protection category, where the source information allows.
 The IUCN framework is a widely recognised international standard that describes the level and purpose of protection.
 Assigning IUCN categories helps users compare protections across regions and supports applications such as conservation planning, reporting, and biodiversity assessments.

-Where datasets include the legal act and section under which an area is protected, PAN-NZ will use this information to determine the most appropriate IUCN category.
+Where datasets include the legislative act and corresponding section under which an area is legally protected, PAN-NZ will use this information to determine the most appropriate IUCN category.
 If this information is missing or unclear, the protection will still be included in the national dataset but marked as unranked in the protection category field.

 Including a protection rank allows users to filter the dataset based on the strength of protection.
-For example, a user may choose to focus only on areas that offer the highest level of legal protection to biodiversity, while others may wish to see all sites regardless of rank.
+For example, a user may choose to focus only on areas that offer the highest level of legal protection to biodiversity, while others may wish to see all areas regardless of rank.

 Alongside the main PAN-NZ workstreams, a parallel effort is underway to map New Zealand's legislation to IUCN categories in a consistent and transparent way.